 Times Available: 9:00 AM - 9:00 PM Pacific Time

 Cost: $50 per lesson

-John is now offering individual guitar lessons over the Internet via Skype.
+John offers individual guitar lessons over the Internet via Skype.
 The lessons are 50 minutes in length and are tailored to each student's learning objectives.
 These live, online lessons will let John and you see and hear each other and it's almost like you are sitting in John's teaching studio.
 Skype is a FREE program that lets you connect with others anywhere in the world over the Internet.